ComprosoftCEO/funge-it-together/README.md

 Levels are written using the [Lua Programming Language](https://www.lua.org/docs.html) and executed at runtime.
 All levels live inside the [levels](levels/) folder.
 Levels are organized into level packs that live inside a folder.
-Each level pack folder must contain a `pack.json` file specifying the levels included in a pack.
+Each level pack folder must contain a `pack.toml` file specifying the levels included in a pack.

-The `pack.json` file specifies groups of levels that unlock at once.
+The `pack.toml` file specifies groups of levels that unlock at once.
 The next group unlocks once all levels from the previous group have been completed.
 Levels can also have optional "challenge" levels that unlock once the level is complete.
 Challenges are **not** required to unlock the next group of levels.